TDT4290-CiDev/frontend/README.md

 ## Development Server
 - `yarn start` will run the app's development server at [http://localhost:3000](http://localhost:3000) with hot module reloading.
+- See the [docker-compose repo](https://github.com/TDT4290-CiDev/docker-compose) to spin up the api-gateway.
+- Because of [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS), you will have to use a browser extension to connect to the api-gateway in development.
+In Chrome, you can use [Allow-Control-Allow-Origin: *](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi).
+Make sure to turn off the extension when not using it, or else you will have some trouble when visiting other websites!

 ## Running Tests
 - `yarn test` will run the tests once.